PROLOGUE: Freshman Orientation

 Jasper and his girl reappear, and I can't help but burst out laughing.
 His girl had been wearing a very short skirt and halter top, now transferred to Jasper's muscular frame, and they've switched shoes as well.
 Damn if Jasper doesn't look good in fuck-me pumps!

-"Yeah, you're looking pretty awesome yourself," he says, reminding me of my own predicament.
+"Yeah, you're looking pretty awesome yourself," he says.
 "Switch shoes with her.
 Quick!"

 "All right, someone snap the picture," Jasper's girl says.